Cloud of steroids hovers above Hall of Fame voting

 ''Writers come and go.
 New writers are given the opportunity to vote that may not have covered an era 20 years ago,'' he said. ''When it is strictly circumstance and evidence that you do not know or don't have firsthand and you're just following the rumor-ville, then that's a difficult proposition to put in a writer, to be judge and jury.''

 Manny Ramirez, however, appears to be viewed differently.
-Suspended twice for drug violations after testing with penalties began in 2004, he is tracking at 23.5 percent in his first ballot appearance.
-Sammy Sosa, also alleged by some to have used steroids, is tracking at 9.3 percent.
+Suspended twice for drug violations after testing with penalties began in 2004, he was tracking at 23.9 percent in his first ballot appearance.
+Sammy Sosa, also alleged by some to have used steroids, was tracking at 9 percent.

 Raines, fifth in career stolen bases, received 24.3 percent of the vote in his first ballot appearance in 2008.
-He jumped from 55 percent in 2015 to 69.8 percent last year and is on 89.8 percent of the vote-tracker's ballots, set to join Andre Dawson and Gary Carter as the only members of the Hall representing Montreal.
-He spent 13 of 23 big league seasons with the Expos, who left Canada to become the Washington Nationals for the 2005 season.
+He jumped from 55 percent in 2015 to 69.8 percent last year and was on 89.3 percent of the vote-tracker's ballots this year, set to join Andre Dawson and Gary Carter as the only members of the Hall representing Montreal.
+Raines spent 13 of 23 big league seasons with the Expos, who left Canada to become the Washington Nationals for the 2005 season.

 ''If I get in, that's the team I deserve to go in for, regardless if they no longer have a team,'' Raines said last week. ''That was the team I played with and I'm real comfortable with that.''

 Bagwell, on the ballot for the seventh time, has increased from 41.7 percent in 2011 to 71.6 percent last year, falling 15 votes short when Ken Griffey Jr. and Mike Piazza were elected.
-Bagwell is tracking at 88.5 percent this year.
+Bagwell was tracking at 88.5 percent this year.

 ''I just want to get it over with,'' Bagwell said. ''This is the first year I've kind of been keeping track of it and just kind of looking.
 So I'm excited about it.''

-Rodriguez is tracking at 78.3 percent in his first ballot appearance, but the vote-tracker's percentages have been higher than the final totals in recent years.
-Vladimir Guerrero, also on the ballot for the first time, is tracking at 71.7 percent.
+Rodriguez was tracking at 78.2 percent in his first ballot appearance, but the vote-tracker's percentages have been higher than the final totals in recent years.
+Vladimir Guerrero, also on the ballot for the first time, was tracking at 71.4 percent.

-Hoffman, on 67.3 percent of the ballots in his first appearance last year, is tracking at 72.6 percent.
+Hoffman, on 67.3 percent of the ballots in his first appearance last year, was tracking at 72.6 percent.
 Only five pitchers who were primarily relievers are in the Hall: Hoyt Wilhelm, Rollie Fingers, Dennis Eckersley, Bruce Sutter and Rich Gossage.

 ---